kinikiti/kinikiti/README.md

 PostgreSQL, and Keycloak using ArgoCD, Helm, and Operator approach.
 The setup was fully automated using GitHub Actions.

+I design end implement monitoring and logging stack using Prometheus, Grafana and ELK.
+Stack includes some custom components written by my using Python and Go.

 Another main responsibility was connectivity management to all data sources, external components, and repositories for the Production environment, which doesn't have internet connectivity.